See Portugal’s beautiful towns; travel to the edge of ancient Europe; and explore Salamanca, Galicia, El Escorial and the treasures of Spain.

 Coimbra - This historic, cultured town was once the capital of Portugal and boasts the oldest university in the country

-Douro Valley - Admire steep terraced vineyards by the Douro River and indulge your taste buds with the finest ports and wines
+Douro Valley - Admire steep terraced vineyards by the Douro River on an optional boat cruise

-Las Médulas- Marvel at the reddish mountains that once watched over the most important gold mine in the entire Roman Empire.
+Las Médulas - Marvel at the red-tinged mountains that once hid the most important gold mine in the entire Roman Empire

-El Escorial - Built at the end of the 16th century, this combination of royal institutions stands in a beautiful site at the foothills of the Sierra de Guadarrama, north-west of Madrid.
+El Escorial - A 16th-century combination of royal institutions by the foothills of the Sierra de Guadarrama, north-west of Madrid

 The ancient civilizations of Europe left behind a wealth of wonders.